 - Deny bail and defendant will remain in custody

 The court is guided in setting bail by the bail schedule, a document which sets forth the presumptive amount of bail in a given case based on the charges, any enhancements which are alleged, the defendant's current status on probation or parole if applicable, and the defendant's status on bail in any other pending cases.
-For more information, see Los Angeles County Bail Schedule for misdemeanors and felonies.

 The judge has the authority to depart from the schedule bail – either by increasing or decreasing the amount of bail – by making factual findings about the risk to the community if the defendant were to be released, the likelihood that the defendant will return to court as required if released on bail, and by weighing the evidence presented by the parties.